 Tomasz Wejrzanowski is an author of more than 100 international journal publications.
 He is also a co-author of chapters in 5 books and 2 patents in the area of materials design.
 He is currently a coordinator of several projects related to materials for power and aerospace industry applications.

 Key competencies: material design, computational materials science, 3D imaging of materials microstructure

 “Tell me and I’ll forget.
 Show me and I’ll maybe remember.
 Involve me and I’ll understand”, thinking of how to become a perfect tutor…

-Paweł Durałek has worked for Technology Partners for 4 years as a Research and Development Specialist.
 He has 8 years’ experience in plastics processing and quality control in manufacturing companies.

-He graduated from the Krakow University of Technology Faculty of Chemical Engineering and Technology specialising in Plastics Technology and completed post-graduate studies on Plastics Processing and Technology at the Warsaw University of Technology (WUT).
+He graduated from the Krakow University of Technology Faculty of Chemical Engineering and Technology specializing in Plastics Technology and completed post-graduate studies on Plastics Processing and Technology at the Warsaw University of Technology (WUT).

 He was responsible for the melt-blown pilot line within the Platform and Oasis (H2020) projects.
 He works on tasks related to plastics processing and modification in projects carried out by the WUT Faculty of Materials Science and Engineering.

 Key competencies: Processing of thermoplastics and thermoplastic-CNT nanocomposites, including the production of functional.

 ”When you do not know what you are doing, do it neatly”, he says.